National Simplicity Day 2021: History, Significance and Celebration

 - No need to complicate the life, don't be stressed out, dissatisfied, and unhappy.
 There are solutions for every problem.

 - Focus on the essential facts of life.

-- Discover what is important for you and make a list which will consist of things, goals and activities.
-He further focus that don't miss the small achievements.
+- Discover what is important for you and make a list that will consist of things, goals and activities.
+He further focuses that don't miss small achievements.

 - Don't buy things unnecessary for all wrong reasons.
 Identify the important thing and get rid of the rest.